PaulHax/spin-controls/Readme.md

 - Touchscreen support
 - Momentum for movement after releasing pointer
 - Raycast, Shoemake, Holroyd, and Fujii's pointer to trackball mapping methods
-- Option for an axis of spin constraint
+- Axis of spin constraint option

 ## When to use SpinControls

-Like other trackball style controls, SpinControls does not limit rotation of the up axis.
-THREE.OrbitControls and other “turntable” style controls constrain rotation about the up axis, often +Y.  Thats good, but when your model has no natural up direction, or you must view from a “rolled” orientation, use a trackball style control.
+Like other trackball style controls, SpinControls does not limit rotation about a "up" axis.
+THREE.OrbitControls and other “turntable” style controls constrain rotation about the up axis, often +Y.  Constraints are good.
+But when a model has no natural up direction, or you must view a scene from a “rolled” orientation, use a trackball style control.

 Unlike other trackball implementations, SpinControls keeps the trackball point clicked on under the cursor with raycasting.
-Also, to support unlimited rotation until reaching the edge of the screen, a relative rotation option kicks in when the cursor is off the trackball.
+Also, to support unlimited rotation until the cursor hits the edge of the screen, a relative rotation option kicks in when the cursor is off the trackball.

 ## Spin object